Pre-Flop Holdem Strategy: Your First Chance to Get a Read

-This is your first chance at getting a read on an opponent's hand.
-Don't miss it.
+When all the players get dealt hole cards, the first thing everybody wants to do is look at their cards.
+But here's the Catch-22.
+If you're looking at your hole cards, you're not watching the other players while they look at theirs.
+This is your first chance to get a read on an opponent's hand.
+Don't miss it!
 Your cards are not going to change.
 You have no need to look at them until it's your turn to act.

-You're going to have to choose whom to watch while the whole table is looking at their cards.
-It's up to you to decide who's most important to scrutinize.
+You can't watch everyone obviously so you'll have to pick whom to watch while the whole table is looking at their cards.
+It's up to you to decide who's most important to scrutinize!

-Unless I have specific reasons not to, I feel it's a good rule of thumb to watch the players who are to act after you pre-flop.
+As a good rule of thumb, watch the players who are to act after you pre-flop.

 If you know (or strongly suspect) what the players behind you are about to do, you may want to rethink the pre-flop actions you had in mind.

-Secondly, there are other players who simply do not give off any tells while looking at their cards, or do not look at their cards until it is their turn to act.
+Secondly, there are other players who simply do not give off any tells while looking at their cards or don't look at their cards until it is their turn to act.

 How you play your cards pre-flop depends on many factors.
-The most important are your two cards, your position and what's happened before you.
+The most important are:

 - Isolating the field: Your raise will force only the players willing to play in a raised pot with you to call.
-As I said previously, you almost always want to be heads-up with a premium hand.
+You almost always want to be heads-up with a premium hand.
 The reason for this is mostly math.
 Pocket aces will almost always beat any other pocket pair.
 Add a second player with another pocket pair to the hand and your chance at losing the pot doubles.
-You go from having two outs against you to having four (not including straights and flushes).
+You go from having two outs against you to having four (not including straights and flushes)

 - Pot equity: Since you almost certainly have the best hand, this means you have the most equity in the pot.
 Therefore you want to have as much money in this pot as possible.